 - Effective Shareholder Relations: The Board’s general practice is to disclose publicly adequate materials relevant to Burford’s performance whenever is necessary or practical.
 The Board provides the AGM as a forum for shareholders to exercise their rights as well as supervising a robust investor relations program.

-Burford’s adoption of the Code is current as of 13 March 2019 and is reviewed as part of the Burford’s annual reporting process.
+Burford’s adoption of the Code is current as of the date of the release of the 2019 annual report on 28 April 2020 and is reviewed as part of the Company’s annual reporting process.
+There are no material departures from Burford’s obligations under the Code.

 There are no material departures from Burford’s obligations under the Code.